Spotting a dry patch of grass in your yard is one of many signs of a potential gas leak. That's why you should rely on all of your senses and:

 - Dirt, water or debris being blown in the air

 - Dead or dying vegetation (in an otherwise moist area) over or near pipeline areas

 - A fire or explosion near a pipeline

 - Exposed pipeline after an earthquake, fire, flood or other disaster

-- An unusual sound, such as a hissing, whistling or roaring sound near a gas line or appliance
+- An unusual sound, such as a hissing, whistling or roaring sound near a natural gas line.

 Further information is available in our section entitled Don't Rely on Just Your Nose.